raycast/extensions/extensions/monorepo-manager/README.md

 When you select a workspace, it shows list of packages of selected workspace.
 Here are actions of a package:

-- `See package detail` of the selected package.
+- `See Package Detail` of the selected package.
+This is a default action (Its shortcut is Enter).
 - `Show in Finder`: open the selected package in Finder.
 - `Open in Visual Studio Code`: open the selected package in Visual Studio Code Text editor.
 - `Open in Sublime Text`: open the selected package in Sublime Text editor.